phatcher/Meerkat.Security/README.md

        </activity>

 The problem is if you make a HR user a member of Users, they would be locked out of their reports due to the Deny taking precedence.
 This also brings up a good point of generally avoiding groups such as **_Users_**.
-We effectively get this overall group by virtue of them being authenticated and you can include everyone with for an activity with a 'authorized="true"' clause or even 'allowUnauthenticated="true"', for example one standard entry I have in most security files is
+We effectively get this overall group by virtue of users being authenticated and you can include everyone with for an activity with a 'authorized="true"' clause or even 'allowUnauthenticated="true"', for example one standard entry I have in most security files is

     <activity name="Home.Index" authorized="true" allowUnauthenticated="true" />

-To use the hiearchies effectively you might need to make more than one call to the authorization system...
+To use the hierarchies effectively you might need to make more than one call to the authorization system...

 * A employee MVC controller is secured with **_Employee.Read_** but you do an additional check on **_Employee/Salary.Read_** before returning that data.
 * The top level Reports link might be secured with **_Reports.Print_** but a particular report might be secured with **_Reports/Salary.Print_**.

+# Securing an Application

+To secure application we need to:

+* Tell the system to enforce the security model
+* Map the controller/action to the resource/activity security model

+Some of this code is generic and is in the Meerkat.Security assembly, but the MVC specific code is held in Meerkat.Security.Mvc and this should be referenced from your MVC project.
+The process to secure a WebApi application is the same as that for an MVC application, but a different assembly must be referenced as MVC and WebApi do not share the same code base.

+## Enforce security model

+We want the security model to be enforced with as little programmer intervention as possible, so the easy way is to introduce a custom attribute similar to the built-in **_Authorize_** attribute.
+Our one is called **_ActivityAuthorize_** and can either be registered via a global filter, or explicitly placed on a controller.
+If introduced as a global filter, the system automatically determines the relevant controller/action information from the routing information.

+It is possible to put multiple **_ActivityAuthorize_** on a controller action but be aware that all such attributes must evaluate to true for the user to be granted access; this may be useful where more complex security requirements arise.

+## Mapping controller/action

+There is a fairly natural mapping from controller/action to resource/activity but it sometimes needs a little help so that we do not unnecessarily multiple up activities.
+For a standard MVC controller you will typically have the following actions, the relevant activity is shown afterwards

+* Index: Displays the list of data - **_Read_**
+* Details: Displays a single item - **_Read_**
+* Create: Creates an entity - **_Create_**
+* Edit: Modifies an entity - **_Update_**
+* Delete: Deletes an entity - **_Delete_**

+For a WebAPI controller we have a slightly different set if we are following REST API rules

+* Get: Displays the list of data - **_Read_**
+* Get Displays a single item - **_Read_**
+* Post: Creates an entity - **_Create_**
+* Put: Modifies an entity - **_Update_**
+* Patch: Modifies an entity - **_Update_**
+* Delete: Deletes an entity - **_Delete_**

+If you are using an OData controller you may also need to support sub-types of your main entities

+* GetFromXXX: Displays the list of data - Resource: XXXX, **_Read_**
+* GetXXX Displays a single item - Resource: XXXX, **_Read_**
+* PostXXX: Creates an entity - Resource: XXXX, **_Create_**
+* PutXXX: Modifies an entity - Resource: XXXX, **_Update_**
+* PatchXXX: Modifies an entity - Resource: XXXX, **_Update_**

+To avoid having to specify the changed values on every controller, we introduce a new service **_IControllerActivityMapper_** with a default implementation that performs the basic mappings shown above.